geckon/rollthelore/README.md

 Sometimes the generated character doesn't make much sense but often that is exactly the fun part.
 When I need an NPC for a story I like to *roll* a few of them and pick one as a basis, then I build on that.
-It can also be used to pre-roll a few NPCs in advance and then use them e.g. when your playes decide to enter a shop or address a person you you hadn't planned beforehand.
+It can also be used to pre-roll a few NPCs in advance and then use them e.g. when your players decide to enter a shop or address a person you hadn't planned beforehand.

 Primarily RollTheLore is intended to be used with DnD 5e but it can very well serve for other game systems as well.
 The imagination is what matters the most.